For immediate crisis assistance - please call Lifeline 13 11 14

 TOMNET Volunteers regularly visit older men in Aged Care facilities within Toowoomba.
 Meaningful conversation is an important gift TOMNET Volunteers provide to older men in Aged Care facilities.
 Often, men find it difficult to participate in group activities with other residents due to a variety of reasons including health, transport or personal issues.
 The TOMNET Aged Care Visiting program provides a safe environment for older men to actively participate in conversations.
 Our purpose is the giving of emotional and social support for older men.

 TELEPHONE SUPPORT PROGRAM

-Trained peer support Volunteers provide TELEPHONE SUPPORT for members who are isolated and unable to attend regular TOMNET activities.
+Trained peer support Volunteers provide TELEPHONE SUPPORT for Members who are isolated and unable to attend regular TOMNET activities.

 There are many reasons men do not engage with other people on a regular basis.
 Health issues, transport and grief are examples which preclude men from being active, often resulting in men being isolated within their own homes or dwellings.
-Isolation results in withdrawal from society, loss of connections with friends, feelings of hopelessness, and possibly depression.
+Loneliness results in withdrawal from society, loss of connections with friends, feelings of hopelessness, and possibly depression.

 How Can I Help?